NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 Wavy stripes appear in the Minnesota National Guard JFHQ insignia, in several Minnesota flag redesigns, and in the civic flags of Winona, Duluth, and Mankato; as well as in many flags outside Minnesota, such as those of St. Louis, Cincinatti, British Columbia, New Brunswick, Vancouver B.C., etc.

 On December 19, 2023, an official State Emblems Redesign Commission completed a review of over 2,100 proposals for a new state flag, and chose a final design.
 It features the North Star on a stylized state map in dark blue at the hoist, and a light blue field in the fly for the "sky-tinted waters" of Minnesota (bottom left).
-Unless the legislature decides otherwise, it will automatically become official on May 11, 2024.
+It become official on May 11, 2024.

 COMMUNAL VARIANTS